-- g) Virements to or from the following items should not be permitted: bulk purchases, debt impairment, interest charges, depreciation, grants to individuals, revenue foregone, insurance and VAT. - h) Virement on conditional grant funds to purposes outside of that specified in the relevant conditional grant framework must not be permitted; and - i) There should be prudent limits on the amount of funds that may be moved from votes to sub-votes. - j) Virements between votes shall be included in the adjustment budget. - k) Virement is permitted at any time during the course of the financial year. - I) Virements from one vote to another vote is permitted anytime during the financial year only to correct any error which can be made after the capturing of any approved annual budget and/ or adjustment budget. - m) A Project extending over/ incorporating more than one mSCOA function or sub function, then savings in the budgetary allocation in a function or sub-function may be applied across the functions and/ or sub-functions directly linked to the same Project and Funding Source. - n) Where the Finance and Administrative function or sub function is directly linked to another Function or sub function, then savings in the linked function/ sub-function may be applied in the Finance and Administrative function or vice versa.
+- k) Virements between votes shall be included in the adjustment budget. - I) Virement is permitted at any time during the course of the financial year. - m) Virements from one vote to another vote is permitted anytime during the financial year only to correct any error which can be made after the capturing of any approved annual budget and/ or adjustment budget. - n) A Project extending over/ incorporating more than one mSCOA function or sub function, then savings in the budgetary allocation in a function or sub-function may be applied across the functions and/ or sub-functions directly linked to the same Project and Funding Source. - o) Where the Finance and Administrative function or sub function is directly linked to another Function or sub function, then savings in the linked function/ sub-function may be applied in the Finance and Administrative function or vice versa.
 Therefore Virement between Rates Services and Trading Services and across Trading Service are not allowed